ztjhz/BetterChatGPT/README.md

 ## 🛠️ Usage

 To get started, simply visit our website at <https://freechatgpt.chat/>.
-There are 3 ways for you to start using `ChatGPTFreeApp`.
+There are 3 ways for you to start using Free ChatGPT.

 1. Enter into the API menu your OpenAI API Key obtained from [OpenAI API Keys](https://platform.openai.com/account/api-keys).
 2. Utilise the free api endpoint provided by [ayaka14732/ChatGPTAPIFree](https://github.com/ayaka14732/ChatGPTAPIFree)